 - In merged cases, the appeal limit is set separately for each case.

 - In the case of the permissive joinder of parties, the appeal limit is set separately for each of the joinders of parties’ cases.

-- In counteraction, the appeal limit is set separately for the original case and the countersuit.
+- The appeal limit is set separately for the original case and the countersuit in counteraction.

 - In declaratory action, the appeal limit is determined by the quantity and value of the action for performance, which is the precursor to the declaratory action.

-- In case only a part of the claim is issued, the appeal limit in the partial lawsuit is determined according to the whole claim.
+- If only a part of the claim is issued, the appeal limit in the partial lawsuit is determined according to the whole claim.

 The appeal limit in the unquantified debt varies in employment lawsuits.
 But the 9th Civil Chamber of the Court of Cassation (in charge of cases arising from employment law) states the appeal limit in such cases as follows;